5.1.26

 Have a lovely weekend everyone!

-In English we wrote our stories based on the story Gussie goes bonkers.
+In English we wrote our stories based on the story The Robot that Hated Water.
 Our stories included: paragraphs, dialogue, pairs of adjectives, similes, sentence starters and conjunctions.
 We then had to edit our stories to make improvements.
-We went to year one and two classes to read our stories to the younger children.
-We tried hard to read with a loud, clear voice and expression.

 In maths we continued learning methods for multiplication so that we can multiply a 2 digit number by a one digit number.
 Next week we will be learning about division.